hayneian000/raspberrypi-watering-system/README.md

 ## Usage
-Once the script is running, the Raspberry Pi will monitor the soil moisture in real-time.
+Once the script is running, the Raspberry Pi will monitor the soil moisture in real time.
 If the soil is dry, the water pump will be activated automatically to water the plants.
 Adjust settings in the config.py file to control the moisture threshold and watering intervals.
-You can automattically turn on the pumps via the webserver.
-You can also monitor the pumps to see when they last watered via this web server.
+The web server allows you to manually turn on the pumps and monitor them.